I’m an English freelance writer, backpacker and — after a fair amount of time traveling in South America — an expat living in Peru.

 Freelancer Writing Career

-My freelance writing career began in 2009 and has covered everything from Peruvian history to food and drink to all of the wonderful (and sometimes baffling) cultural quirks of this great country.
-But my main focus is on travel and tourism within Peru.
+My freelance writing career began in 2009 with a focus on everything related to Peru, from its history to food and drink, travel and tourism, and all of the wonderful (and sometimes baffling) cultural quirks of this great country.

 I was the Peru Travel Expert for About.com from 2011 to 2016, where I published hundreds of articles ranging from budget backpacking tips to luxury hotel reviews.
-I’ve also written for websites such as VICE, Paste Magazine and the Latin Kitchen, and the tourism industry travel guide, Travel42.
+I’ve also written on a range of subjects for websites such as Atlas Obscura, Mental Floss, VICE, Paste Magazine and the Latin Kitchen, and the tourism industry travel guide, Travel42.

 I created the popular Peru travel site, HowtoPeru.com, in 2010, which I sold in 2016.
 I then created my new site, New Peruvian, which went live in March 2017.